jderecho/client-search-cli/README.md

 ```

 ## Assumptions
+- Assuming your local device has an SSH access to public github repositories
 - Assuming that clients.json or any future JSON files are stored locally.
 - The CLI expects valid JSON input; malformed JSON files will not be handled explicitly.